indu-in/cctbx_project1/README.md

 This will bring in a new conda environment called ```conda_base``` in the current directory.

 * On Windows follow the instructions detailed on https://github.com/cctbx/cctbx_project/wiki/How-to-build-CCTBX-on-Windows.

+<a name="Examples"></a>
+##Examples
+Insert the awesomeness of cctbx project

+<a name="intro"></a>
+## About

+The Computational Crystallography Toolbox (cctbx) is being developed as the open source component of the PHENIX system.
+The goal of the PHENIX project is to advance automation of macromolecular structure determination.
+PHENIX depends on the cctbx, but not vice versa.
+This hierarchical approach enforces a clean design as a reusable library.
+The cctbx is therefore also useful for small-molecule crystallography and even general scientific applications.

+The cctbx also provides some of the key component of the Olex 2 software.
+Olex 2 is dedicated to the workflow of small molecule crystallographic studies.
+It features a powerful and flexible refinement engine, olex2.refine, which is developed as part of the cctbx, in the smtbx top-module.

+To maximize reusability and, maybe even more importantly, to give individual developers a notion of privacy, the cctbx is organized as a set of smaller modules.
+This is very much like a village (the cctbx project) with individual houses (modules) for each family (groups of developers, of any size including one).

+The cctbx code base is available without restrictions and free of charge to all interested developers, both academic and commercial.
+The entire community is invited to actively participate in the development of the code base.
+A sophisticated technical infrastructure that enables community based software development is provided by GitHub.
+This service is also free of charge and open to the entire world.

+The cctbx is designed with an open and flexible architecture to promote extendability and easy incorporation into other software environments.
+The package is organized as a set of ISO C++ classes with Python bindings.
+This organization combines the computational efficiency of a strongly typed compiled language with the convenience and flexibility of a dynamically typed scripting language in a strikingly uniform and very maintainable way.

+Use of the Python interfaces is highly recommended, but optional.
+The cctbx can also be used purely as a C++ class library.